-Measuring trophic position can be a useful proxy for major changes in foraging strategies and ecological interactions.
+Species trophic position can be a useful proxy for major changes in foraging strategies and ecological interactions.
 Top-down and bottom-up control are often studied as independent mechanisms.
 However, large-scale changes in nutrient availability (Rykaczewski and Dunne 2010), primary productivity (Chassot et al. 2010), and top predator abundance over the past century (Magera et al. 2013) means many food webs are experiencing shifts in both mechanisms of regulation in tandem, making it challenging to identify dominant drivers structuring ecosystems.
-For a generalist predator trophic position represents a weighted average of consumed and assimilated prey sources (Martínez del Rio et al. 2009).
+For a generalist predator, trophic position represents a weighted average of consumed and assimilated prey sources (Martínez del Rio et al. 2009).
 Major changes in foraging strategies should be reflected in predator trophic position if they represent prey switching between distinct trophic levels.
 For example, prey switching between adult and juvenile life stages of a prey, or a consuming a greater proportion of a low trophic level prey, would be represented in predator trophic position.
-Long times series of predator trophic position can be combined with indices of prey abundances and environmental conditions to characterize how pressure (predator trophic ecology) changes in response to forces (environmental condition and prey availability).
+Time series data of predator trophic position can be combined with indices of prey abundances and environmental conditions to characterize how top-down pressure (predator trophic ecology) changes in response to bottom-up forces (environmental condition and prey availability).

 Understanding ecosystem response to top-down and bottom-up forces requires datasets that span multiple environmental, ecological, and anthropogenic contexts.
-Historic datasets can serve this purpose and are particularly useful for understanding ecosystem dynamics in the absence of anthropogenic pressure and ecological responses to climatic shifts. and and n
+Historic datasets can serve this purpose and are particularly useful for understanding ecosystem dynamics in the under vary levels of anthropogenic pressure and ecological responses to climatic shifts.
+Reconstructing time series of trophic position requires archival specimens and controlling for changes in the isotopic signature of primary producers caused by nitrogen cycling (McMahon and McCarthy 2016).
+Compound specific stable isotope analysis of individual amino acids provides the necessary means of control for reconstructing historical ecological data.
+Source amino acids (i.e., phenylalanine, lysine, methionine) exhibit minimal trophic discrimination and thus are a proxy for the isotopic signature of primary producers at the base of the food web, in contrast to trophic amino acids (i.e., alanine, glutamic acid, valine, proline) which demonstrate trophic enrichment (McMahon and McCarthy 2016).
+When combined, this approach allows for reconstruction of historical trophic dynamics when characterizing the isotopic baseline of past ecosystems may not be possible (McMahon et al. 2019).